thetastate1/RedSeaHA/README.md

 CONFIGURE HA

 9. The devices and entities will be exposed under the Node-RED Companion integration in HA.
 Add these to your dashboard as required.
-10. Create automations (e.g. ReffMat roll replacement, Doser suppliment replacement, Feed mode for pumps)
+10. Create automations (e.g. ReefMat roll replacement, Doser suppliment replacement, Feed mode for pumps)

 TODO